guhilling/cdi-test/docs/index.md

 by cdi-test: It will use weld to resolve a second instance of the test class and then copy the ```@Inject```ed fields to the test instance.
 So producer methods and qualifiers _will_ be supported.

-The creation of a second instance will be removed in the future (Issue #215).
+The creation of a second instance will eventually be removed in the future (see #215 ).

 In the example below we let the extension resolve and inject the ``SampleService`` which is under test, into the test.